 What Are Machiya?

 Machiya are traditional Kyoto townhouses characterized by narrow facades, deep interiors, wooden lattice screens, and interior gardens (tsubo-niwa).
-Many have been converted into cafes, shops, and restaurants.
+Many have been converted into cafes, shops, and restaurants, giving these centuries-old structures a second life.
 A handful have become cat cafes, creating an experience that feels uniquely Kyoto.

 The Experience